mduplouy/silex-cops/README.md

 Logins can be changed in the back office under "User management" section

+### 6. Configure your web server

+Your web server must point to the web/ directory of the app (DocumentRoot directive with Apache HTTP server)

 ## Available commands

 If you don't want your visitor to wait for thumbnails to be generated, do it using cli by running following command :